Sunday, March 5, 2023

 In general, for all the consternation, fear and loathing with this build, in the end, I was happy...

-I wanted a digital VCO that sounded analog, and think i got that, but more important, I wanted to see if I could bring together the many many hours spent learning embedded C, self-taught electrical engineering, pondering what makes something I like "sound good" and improving my PCB design skills--the "geeking" (as my psychiatrist fiance calls it) that ramped way up during the pandemic...and ultimately make something challenging that is useful in my Eurorack....
+I wanted a digital VCO that sounded analog, and think i got that, but more important, I wanted to see if I could bring together the many many hours spent learning embedded C, self-taught electrical engineering, pondering what makes something I like "sound good" and improving my PCB design skills--the "geeking" (as my psychiatrist girlfriend/fiance calls it) that went way up during the pandemic...and ultimately make something challenging that is useful in my Eurorack....

-HOW TO BUILD IT?
+HOW TO BUILD IT

 If you want to play along at home: